michalvankodev/michalvankodev-site/_pages/portfolio.md

       I worked on this project alone.
     displayed: true
     name: CK Vive
+  - description: >-
+      _Manualogic_ is a **single page application** for product manual creators.
+      It contains **custom web editor** and management system of **translatable pages, books** and **products.** It's main goal is to enable customers to get manuals of their products in digital form.

+      It's bulit on top of modern web technologies such as **Angular,** **RxJS,** and the content is synchronized through **Websockets**.
+The back-end part is built on top of **Spring framework**.

+      The team consisted of 3-4 front-end developers, 2-3 back-end developers and 2 testers.
+    displayed: true
+    name: Manualogic
 education:
   - description: |-
       Faculty of Electrical Engineering and Informatics - Intelligent Systems